Carlos-Antunis/carlos-antunis/README.md

-# Hi there
+# Welcome

-Welcome to my github, I'm @Carlos-Antunis.

-## About me

-- I'm student of Physics at bacharelor degree in Universidade Federal de Alagoas;
-- Currently I'm learning the basics of Computational Physics

-## Research lines

-Actually I'm working with scientific research in Computational Physics advised by Professor F. A. B. F. de Moura in:
+Welcome to my github, I'm @Carlos-Antunis, I'm currently a student of Physics at bacharelor degree in Universidade Federal de Alagoas - UFAL.
+Currently I'm learning and working with scientific research in Computational Physics advised by Professor F. A. B. F. de Moura in:

 1. Transport properties in low-dimensionality systems with emphasis in Non-linear dynamic and rare events